Skills: One Agent Toolbox That Ends MCP Micromanagement

 • Works whenever you think "I should make a slideshow of this"

-The capability is always available without being always loaded.
+The capability stays available without being loaded.

 Your Agent Toolkit